3 nights at 4-star | 1 nights at Agriturismo | 1 night at 3-star

 Back to the Gallura coastline crossing the hills known for white wine production.
-The very local wine, called Vermentino di Gallura, is an flavoured wine that goes well with many different kind of food.
+The very local wine, called Vermentino di Gallura, is an flavored wine that goes well with many kinds of food.
 The capital of Vermentino is the little town of Monti, that you cross in the middle of this stage.
-Monti is then a perfect place for lunch and to take the occasion to taste a wine right where is produced.
+Monti is a perfect place for lunch and to taste a wine right where it’s produced.
 Careful, not too much wine, since after Monti you descend towards Olbia.
 Olbia is the most important town in northeast Sardinia.
 The visit in this historical town starts with a long promenade in front of the Olbia port.
 Your hotel is located there, and while there you can taste a special fish dinner in one of the small restaurants in the old town, while celebrating the end of a glorious short tour.
 And this time with no limit on how much wine you can drink.
 Accommodation in a three-star hotel with breakfast.

 West coast of Sardinia biking tour: ride along Sardinian western coastline from Alghero to Cagliari.